 I’ll admit, I’m a sucker for a good commercial.
 But I would challenge the even the most stoic TV viewer to just try not tearing up after watching this fantastic new ad from Dove, the latest installment of its Real Beauty campaign.

 Hi, Be Wellers!
 I know we haven’t officially met, but I wanted to interrupt your regularly scheduled program to pass along a little friendly advice.
-Think of it as a public-service announcement as we venture ever further into the Season of Eating, a time when all of us are trying our damnedest (hello, enormous sweater) to hide a few extra gingerbread-induced pounds.
+Think of it as a public-service announcement that is long, long overdue.

 I always figured this little nugget of wisdom was obvious enough on its own that it didn’t need to be stated aloud.
 You know, sort of like, “Don’t stick your hand in the fire, moron.”
 But apparently I was mistaken.
 Here’s why: In the past year, five people (5!) have stopped me and congratulated me on my pregnancy.
 Before you shout “Mazel tov!” at your computer screen and crack open a bottle of champagne, there’s more: I AM NOT PREGNANT.